 What happens when you stop drinking?
 When you stop drinking, your overall health improves — especially if your drinking habits include binge drinking.

 When alcohol intake is reduced, most drinkers-gone-teetotal share that their skin looks younger, their heart health improves, their immune function gets better, their sleep is deeper.
-Plus, their risk of cancer decreases.
+Plus, their cancer risk descreases.
 As long as your diet is healthy, you could even shed a few pounds by reducing your alcohol intake.

 Read about all the sober celebrities who have modified their drinking habits and chosen a sober lifestyle for their health and wellness — not due to alcohol abuse.

 For those who drink fewer than 1 drink a day, the health benefits will not be very noticeable.
 In fact, drinking 1 glass of wine a day or fewer can lead to improved heart health.

 Current Dietary Guidelines for Americans recommend alcohol should only be consumed in moderation, which means:

 - For women, up to 1 drink a day

 - For men, up to 2 drinks a day

 In this article, we will talk about what happens when you stop drinking alcohol — for heavy drinkers, binge drinkers, and those who struggle with alcohol abuse — separated into easy-to-understand sections.